ThompsonJonM/cypress-demoqa/README.md

 # cypress-demoqa
-A Testing repository using Cypress to test the Demo QA website.
+A testing repository using Cypress to test the Demo QA website.